Mukul1127/Minecraft-Java-Flags/README.md

 > [!NOTE]
 > 1. Java 21+ no longer supports `G1ConcRefinementServiceIntervalMillis` flag and the `-XX:G1ConcRSHotCardLimit=16` flag.
 Remove them if you want as they will just be ignored.
 >
 > 2. `G1NewSizePercent` and `MaxGCPauseMillis` can be used to tune the frequency/dureation of your young generation collections. `G1HeapWastePercent=18` should be removed if you are getting any old generation pauses on your setup.
 Alternatively, you can raise it and set `G1MixedGCCountTarget` to 2 or 1 to make mixed garbage collection even lazier (at the cost of higher memory usage).
+>
+> 3. If you are using a Java 8 based GraalVM EE, change `-XX:AllocatePrefetchStyle=3` to `-XX:AllocatePrefetchStyle=1`

 <br/>